Robin Williams was unique. Many people seemed to live inside him. He made so many laugh yet his death was so tragic.

-It’s tempting to think that Robin Williams could have been lifted out of a state of despondency if only he had been able to read all the Twitter comments praising his amazing career as an actor and comedian.
-Yet this would not be a safe assumption.
+It’s tempting to think that Robin Williams would have been lifted out of despondency if only he had read all the Twitter comments praising his amazing career as an actor and comedian.
+This would not be a safe assumption.
 And it could lead to unnecessary guilt for those who were closest to him.

-Words of affirmation and encouragement that lift the spirits of most people are strangely distant and impotent to those gripped with depression.
-When lost in despondency, they feel unable to shake an outlook of despair no matter what others say to them.
+Words of affirmation and encouragement that lift most people are strangely distant and impotent to those gripped with depression.
+When lost in despondency people feel unable to shake an outlook of despair no matter what others say to them.

-I have counseled people who feel trapped in deep sadness.
-They speak of a dark cloud that looms over their minds.
-It’s not uncommon for those who battle severe depression to give up all hope of living a life of joy and contentment.
-They describe a life of torment where they feel stuck in a flight pattern they can’t escape.
+I knoe ehat it’s like to feel trapped in sadness.
+A dark cloud looms over the mind.
+It’s not uncommon for those who battle severe depression to give up all hope of living a life of joy and contentment, We feel stuck in a flight pattern we cannot escape.

-And the battle these people face is often compounded by a sense of guilt.
-They feel that they ought to be stronger and better able to deal with things.
-They don’t want to be a burden to others.
-And there are always well-intentioned people eager to remind them of how good they actually have it and of how many people face far worse circumstances.
+And the battle is compounded by a sense of guilt.
+We feel we ought to be stronger and better.
+We ought to be able to deal with things.
+We don’t want to be a burden to others.
+And there are always well-intentioned people eager to remind us of how good we actually have it and of how many people have far worse circumstances.

 One important question we must all ask is whether we have room in our lives for normal sadness.
 Do we now live in cultures that encourage unrealistic expectations of uninterrupted happiness?
 Are we teaching young people the truth about how tough life can be?